Kongfujonstew/AwesomePotatoes/README.md

 Fill in these variables with info from auth0 and graphcool

-3) To start: 'yarn run dev' for dev work and hot module reload OR 'yarn run build && yarn run start' for production build.
+3) To start: 'yarn run dev' for dev work and hot module reload OR 'yarn run build && yarn next start' for production build.